ZephyraCold/AI-project/README.md

 ## Data sources and AI methods

-Data is coming from the database for the assigments, and later the data will be collected upon completed tests and generate statistics about particular problems that students solve well, or not well.
-From this information teacher can modify their lessons and focus on things that are students strugling with.
+Data is coming from the database for the assignments, and later the data will be collected upon completing tests and generate statistics about particular problems that students solve well, or not well.
+From this information teacher can modify their lessons and focus on things that are students struggling with.

 ## What next?

-Next step would be that students upload their written solutions to the software (currently there would be multiple choice answers), and using NLP AI grades their solutions like a techer
+The next step would be that students upload their written solutions to the software (currently there would be multiple choice answers), and using NLP AI grades their solutions like a teacher

 ## Acknowledgments